cselab/Mirheo/docs/source/user/installation.rst

       import udevicex

-   In order to test your installation, you need to intall an **atest** script SHOW LINK.
+   In order to test your installation, you need to intall an `atest <https://gitlab.ethz.ch/mavt-cse/atest.git>` script.
 Then run :console:`make test` from the root folder of uDeviceX